 Getting Approved for a Mortgage

-Qualifying for a mortgage in today's market requires some preliminary work.
-You can build your mortgage borrowing power by following these steps.
+Qualifying for a mortgage in today's market requires some preliminary work for you as a borrower.
+The stronger your borrowing power, the more likely you will get approved for a mortgage, and at the best possible interest rate.
+You can build your mortgage borrowing power by following these steps:

 Don't start a new business within two years before applying for a mortgage.
 Some people like entrepreneurs, but lenders don't.

 Lenders judge you on how you have repaid your previous loans.
 Before you start looking for a loan, get a free credit report so you know where you stand.
 Nothing will increase your mortgage borrowing power more than good credit.

 Your credit report will show your lender all of your past and current debt.
 It also will show if you paid on a timely basis.
 The best advice is to make all of your credit payments on time.
 You will be asked to explain any late payments on your credit cards, car payment or mortgage loan.
 Don't say you forgot.
 Lenders don't accept this as a reason to be late.
 If you have a mortgage, don't make payments after the 30-day grace period.
 Conventional lenders will not give you a mortgage if you have been late in the past 12 months.